Criminal Justice (CRIJ)

 CRIJ 7387.
 Research Design.
 3 Hours.

-Advanced study of scientific inquiry with an emphasis on the practical aspects of research design and implementation.
-Topics include the philosophy of science; the relationship of sampling theory to statistical theory; studies in causation; non-experimental research; data systems and modern data processing techniques.
+Students engage in advanced study of scientific inquiry with an emphasis on the practical aspects of research design and implementation.
+Topics may include the philosophy of science; the relationship of sampling theory to statistical theory; studies in causation; non-experimental research; data systems and modern data processing techniques.

 Prerequisite: CRIJ 7434 and consent of instructor.